 NATIONAL BACK TO SCHOOL MONTH

-Back to School Month in August in August gears up parents, teachers, schools, and students gear for education.
+Back to School Month in August gears up parents, teachers, schools, and students for a season of education.

 Another resource can be found on the National Day Calendar Classroom page.
 We will prepare new lessons to add to last year’s wide variety of subjects for every age level.

 Whether you’re ready or not, friends, activities, and books are just around the corner.
 Get ready to learn!

 Check your supply list, tour your new school, learn your schedule.
 Volunteer to show a new student around your stomping grounds.
 Have some fun before summer is over, too!
 How do you get ready for back to school?
 Share on social media using #NationalBackToSchoolMonth.

 National Back to School Month has been observed since the 1960s.

 The school year has traditionally begun in the fall and ended in late spring allowing the children of farmers in our agricultural society to help with planting and harvesting.
 Though today most families have moved to a more urban and suburban lifestyle, most schools in the United States still function on this system.
 However, a trend toward a year-round school year is gaining steam.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!